ai/evolu-lang/README.md

     <parameter> ::= ( 1xxxxxxx )*

 There are 127 different commands number in one command byte, but language may have less commands.
-A mutation can generate any bytes and Evolu must try to decode any of them.
+A mutation can generate any bytes and Evolu Lang must try to decode any of them.
 So, commands are marked numbers in a circle: if language have 3 commands (`separator`, `a`, `b`), 0 will be encode `separator`, 1 – `a`, 2 – `b`, but 3 will encode `separator` again, 4 – `a`, etc.